kachess-dev/kachess.dev/_news/2025-10-26-north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project.md

 source: Living Snoqualmie
 source_url: https://livingsnoqualmie.com/north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project/?utm_source=rss&utm_medium=rss&utm_campaign=north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project
 original_content: |-
-  <p>On Tuesday, October 28, from 5:30 to 7 p.m., the City of North Bend and project partner Related NW will hold an open house at the North Bend Library to [&#8230;]</p>
+  [Information provided by the City of North Bend] On Tuesday, October 28, from 5:30 to 7 p.m., the City of North Bend and project partner Related NW will hold an […]

-  <p>The post <a href="https://livingsnoqualmie.com/north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project/">North Bend Hosts October 28 Open House on 230 Main Affordable Housing Project</a> appeared first on <a href="https://livingsnoqualmie.com">Living Snoqualmie</a>.</p>
+  The post [North Bend Hosts October 28 Open House on 230 Main Affordable Housing Project](https://livingsnoqualmie.com/north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project/) appeared first on [Living Snoqualmie](https://livingsnoqualmie.com).
-content_checksum: c2b894e17eeefc1f82113fe7222ff7821d50a1103b563e628c24e9764920b076
+content_checksum: c095935b199c19d0034dc6159f2acd8226e7482bd28e5ce66a5adca0233205ca
+summarized: true
 ---

-On Tuesday, October 28, from 5:30 to 7 p.m., the City of North Bend and project partner Related NW will hold an open house at the North Bend Library to […]
+The City of North Bend and project partner Related NW are hosting an open house on October 28 from 5:30 to 7 p.m.
+The event is concerning the 230 Main Affordable Housing Project.
+No further details are provided in the text.

-The post [North Bend Hosts October 28 Open House on 230 Main Affordable Housing Project](https://livingsnoqualmie.com/north-bend-hosts-october-28-open-house-on-230-main-affordable-housing-project/) appeared first on [Living Snoqualmie](https://livingsnoqualmie.com).